Black Pepper Biscuits

 Bread Machine Southern Biscuits

 Only 1 in every 5 of my attempts to bake from scratch comes out successful.
 That’s up from 1 out of 6 a few years ago, but still not anything to brag about.
 So, the more I can use my bread machine, the better.
-And it’s even better when what I make comes out fantastic, like these southern biscuits.
+And it’s even better when what I make comes out fantastic, like these bread machine southern biscuits.
 They have a great buttery flavor, light texture and smell absolutely divine.
 Now, they aren’t super light and flaky like dough you’d make by hand (if you weren’t me that is) but they are a great substitute for those biscuits you get in a tube, that’s for sure!

 Bread Machine Southern Biscuits